planqtn/planqtn/DEVELOPMENT.md

 ### Components

-Source code is in `qlego` (will shortly rename it to `planqtn`).
+Source code is in `planqtn` (will shortly rename it to `planqtn`).
 Dependencies are in `requirements.txt` and `requirements.dev.txt` for development. `setup.py` drives the local installation and eventually the pypi setup.

 ### Development setup